What Is a Conventional Boiler?

 - It perfectly fits your needs if you possess a large property where the water need is more important than in normal houses.
 Indeed, thanks to the two water tanks, your water supply is higher than the one you could have with another type of boiler such as with a combi boiler.

-- You can use several sources of hot water in the same time without getting it colder.
+- You can use several sources of hot water at the same time without getting it colder.
 It is therefore perfectly suited if you have more than 2 bathrooms.

 - If you move in into an old property, it is easy to replace the old boiler system with a new conventional boiler as it will require few pipes to be replaced.
 You will then save time and money during the installation of your new heating system.